lucianpar/alloPleth/README.md

 pip install -r requirements.txt
 ```

-# FUNCTIONAL FILES:
+# USAGE FILES:

+- easy usage

+* run python gui/pipeline

-- main.py (will rename to decode) basically a summary file that runs all the other important decoding functions and outputs a terminal summary
+- runPipeline.py (will rename to decode) basically a summary file that runs all the other important decoding functions and outputs a terminal summary
 - utils/deleteData.py - deletes data in processedData ( and spatialInstructions.csv?)

 # FOR TESTING